Below is relevant information for you to equip yourself for your journey to Boplaas, as well as what you will find when you get there.

 Drive to Cape Nature’s information centre at Ouplaas for a truly interesting visit.
 They have gone to good lengths to provide comprehensive information regarding fauna and flora, history of the Kloof and general enquiries.
 Bird lists can be acquired and they have a variety of souvenirs for sale.
 Permits may be obtained to visit and hike up or down the Gamkariver.

 Lastly, you can book a dinner at the Kiosk and restaurant at Fonteinplaas, back at the start of the Kloof.
 Be aware it is quite a distance from Boplaas, especially late at night.
-Bookings will have to be made in person on your way in; or ask Donald for assistance.
+Bookings will have to be made in person on your way in.
 A small but very well-stocked—albeit quite busy—shop is run by the Jouberts.
 Cold drinks and even alcoholic drinks can be bought.